Murder of Muriel McKay: Searches for McKay's body

-In January 2024, the Home Office refused to allow Nizamodeen to return to Britain and identify the spot where he buried Muriel.
-Dianne McKay and her son Mark Dyer then flew to Trinidad on 27 January with The Times and Sky News to interview Nizamodeen over the course of two days.
-They claimed that Nizamodeen had disclosed exactly where Muriel was buried and had asked to come to Britain to show where.
-On 29 January, Detective Superintendent Katherine Goodwin of Scotland Yard made telephone contact with Dianne and agreed for the latter to give her recordings of a meeting with Nizamodeen.
-In March 2024, Goodwin told the family that investigators were due to interview Nizamodeen in Trinidad with a view to using the interview as a reason for the Home Office to let him into Britain for the purposes of the search.
-The interview took three days, with Goodwin texting the McKay family afterwards to tell them that Nizamodeen was "unable to provide a location with any consistency".
-Dianne McKay said that the family felt "completely let down by the police" and had previously told them that "if they went heavy handed, insisting on interviewing him in a police station with a male officer, it would go badly".
-It was also revealed that the family had asked the police not to send the senior investigating officer to Trinidad following a failed videolink interview at the time of the 2022 search; during that earlier interview, Nizamodeen became unresponsive before collapsing and requiring hospital treatment.
-The officer had also had a complaint filed against him by the family following an incident during the 2022 search where, after Dianne had been invited to the search area, the officer was alleged to have shouted at her.
+In January 2024, the Home Office refused to allow Nizamodeen to return to Britain to identify the burial site.
+Dianne and her son, Mark, subsequently travelled to Trinidad on 27 January with The Times and Sky News to interview him over two days.
+They stated that he had disclosed the exact location of the burial and had asked to return to Britain to point it out.
+On 29 January, Detective Superintendent Katherine Goodwin of Scotland Yard contacted Dianne by telephone and agreed that she could provide recordings of the meeting with Nizamodeen.
+In March 2024, Goodwin told the family that investigators were due to interview him in Trinidad, with the intention of using the interview to support a renewed Home Office request for his temporary return to Britain.
+The interview lasted three days.
+Afterwards, Goodwin texted the family to say that Nizamodeen had been "unable to provide a location with any consistency".
+Dianne said that the family felt "completely let down by the police" and had warned that a formal, police‑station interview with a male officer would go badly.
+The family had also asked that the senior investigating officer not be sent to Trinidad, following a failed videolink interview during the 2022 search in which Nizamodeen became unresponsive and required hospital treatment.
+The same officer had previously been the subject of a complaint by the family after an incident during the 2022 search in which he was alleged to have shouted at Dianne.

-Muriel's grandson Mark Dyer was contacted by Scotland Yard in May 2024 to confirm that they would search Stocking Farm within six weeks.
-In June 2024, Dyer met with Detective Superintendent Goodwin at the farm with a view to agreeing the search area.
-The search started on 15 July 2024 with the Metropolitan Police allowing themselves a search period of between a week and ten days.
-The area to be searched was three times the size of the original search area.
-On 22 July, it was announced that the search had been unsuccessful and no remains had been recovered.
-Muriel's family was not satisfied that the search had been conducted properly and insisted that Nizamodeen should have been brought to the farm to pinpoint her location; the police said that Nizamodeen had been inconsistent in his evidence and had incorrectly recalled certain events of the case.
+In May 2024, Scotland Yard contacted the family to confirm that Stocking Farm would be searched within six weeks.
+In June 2024, he met Detective Superintendent Goodwin at the farm to agree the search area.
+The search began on 15 July 2024, with police allowing between seven and ten days to complete it.
+The area to be examined was three times the size of the original search zone.
+On 22 July, police announced that the search had been unsuccessful and no remains had been recovered.
+Muriel's family expressed dissatisfaction with the conduct of the search and insisted that Nizamodeen should have been brought to the farm to pinpoint the location.
+Police stated that he had been inconsistent in his accounts and had incorrectly recalled certain events.